Esigodini (formerly Essexvale)

 The grass of the district, which was known as Godhlwayo is of an excellent quality, and the area supported large herds of Lobengula's cattle, who once said that the cattle of Godhlwayo were as many as locusts.

-The area contains two gold belts on which there were several mines, the largest of which was the Bushtick Mine, now the site of Falcon College.
+The area contains two gold belts on which there were several mines, the largest of which was the Bushtick Mine [see the separate article] now the site of Falcon College, an independent boarding school for boys.
 The main gold belt originates in the Filabusi district and runs through the estate in a northerly direction.
 The other branches off near Mbalabala and runs west, terminating in the granites of the Bulalima Mangwe district.

 Gold in Zimbabwe occurs almost exclusively in the green stone belts as hydrothermal deposits.
 The green stone belts are normally composed of volcanic and sedimentary rocks (schist) that have been squeezed into long linear belts about 2,500 million years ago by massive granite intrusions that causes them to become highly fractured and faulted.